 Religious or educational channels

 These streams are provided openly by the broadcasters themselves.
-In such cases, using a free playlist simply organises legally available content.
+In such cases, using a free playlist simply organizes legally available content.

 Unauthorised IPTV Playlists